Published November 5, 2021

 'Render url to pdf

-As a result of our C# code, you will see that hyperlinks (HTML links) and even HTML forms are kept in the generated PDF.
+As a result, all the hyperlinks (HTML links) and even HTML forms are retained in the generated PDF.

-We may also render any HTML file that is stored on our hard drive.
+This section shows how to render any local HTML file.
 It will appear that the file has been opened using the file:/ protocol for all relative assets such as CSS, pictures, and JavaScript, among others.

 //Render existing html to pdf